| In 1941, Americans could look either east or west and find a shooting war in

 upon the United States, Congress adopted a resolution declaring that a state of ware also

+existed with these two nations.
 Although many members of the VFW would see action on the various battle

 fronts, the VFW's major contributions to the war effort took place on the home front.
 The